 I am currently investigating how I can develop into Eco Counselling and taking people into the countryside to discover nature and how to capture their creative side and investigating nature deficit disorder.

 My work explores the relationship between ethics, natural history, wildlife and emotional memories.
 With influences as diverse as Chris Gomersall and Charlie Waite, with my all-time influencer “Weegee”.
 Creative variations are fashioned from both explicit and implicit photography.

 Ever since I was a teenager I have been fascinated by the traditional understanding of the decisive moment.
 What starts out as a nature-based triumph becomes finessed into a dialectic of ethical issues, leaving a sense of achievement and the prospect of a new directions.

 As subtle derivatives become clarified through studious and academic practice, the viewer is left with a testament to the state of the present and the hope of our future.

-As an educator I have progressed to training trainers to teach others, an aspect of my practice that provides great joy in seeing others grow and develop new networks.
-I get a buzz in mentoring in both one to ones and running photography tours.
+As an educator I have progressed to training trainers to teach others, an aspect of my practice that provides great joy in seeing others grow and develop.
+I enjoy mentoring in both one to ones, small groups and running photography tours.